-Our starting point for development of this RLTP is a region that is the largest in New Zealand by land area, with 44,508 square kilometres.
-The Canterbury region is diverse, being home to the second-largest urban area in New Zealand - Greater Christchurch - and a number of rural districts with small populations.
+Our starting point for development of this RLTP is a region that is the largest in New Zealand by land area, with 44,508 square kilometres of disparate landscapes.
+The Canterbury region is also very diverse, being home to the second-largest urban area in New Zealand - Greater Christchurch - and also a number of largely rural districts with small populations.
 Our size and diversity mean the issues for our urban areas differ significantly to those faced by less populated, rural or remote districts; an uneven population distribution is a core feature of Canterbury.